 - "Share an essay on any topic of your choice.
 It can be one you've already written, one that responds to a different prompt, or one of your own design."

 The Coalition Application

-The Coalition Application is a new platform for submitting college applications released by the Coalition for Access, Affordability, and Success, a group of over 130 postsecondary institutions.
+The Coalition Application is a new platform for submitting college applications released by the Coalition for College, a group of over 140 postsecondary institutions.
 Participating schools dedicate themselves to making college affordable.
 They are committed to either meeting the full amount of a student’s demonstrated financial need or maintaining low tuition rates so that students won’t need so much financial aid.
 The 2016–2017 application cycle was the first iteration of the application, though not all Coalition institutions made the switch to the Coalition Application right away.
 Some institutions may offer multiple application platforms.
 (For example, they will accept applications submitted using both the Common Application and the Coalition Application platform.)

 Students from low-income backgrounds who may not be able to afford multiple application fees can apply for a fee waiver through the Coalition instead of with each individual institution.
 Students may qualify for a fee waiver if they meet one of the following criteria as listed on the Coalition website:

 - They participate in the Free/Reduced Lunch program.